OtmaneTouhami/medical-report-generator/README.md

 ## How It Works

 1. **Input**: French raw medical text is provided.
+2. **Transcription Correction**: The `transcription_corrector` cleans and corrects the input text.
-2. **Classification**: The `report_classifier` determines the specific IRM/exam type.
+3. **Classification**: The `report_classifier` determines the specific IRM/exam type from the corrected text.
-3. **Data Extraction (RAG-enhanced)**: The `information_extractor`, guided by the classified report type, uses the `RAGMedicalReportsTool` to fetch relevant examples from the French knowledge base and extracts key clinical details from the input.
+4. **Data Extraction (RAG-enhanced)**: The `information_extractor`, guided by the classified report type, uses the `RAGMedicalReportsTool` to fetch relevant examples from the French knowledge base and extracts key clinical details from the corrected input.
-4. **Template Mapping**: The `template_mapper` organizes extracted French information into standard report sections.
+5. **Template Mapping**: The `template_mapper` organizes extracted French information into standard report sections.
-5. **Section Content Generation**: The `report_section_generator` writes professional French content for each section.
+6. **Section Content Generation**: The `report_section_generator` writes professional French content for each section.
+If no information is available for a section, it remains empty.
-6. **Semantic Validation**: The `semantic_validator` reviews the drafted sections for clinical and semantic coherence in French.
+7. **Semantic Validation**: The `semantic_validator` reviews the drafted sections for clinical and semantic coherence in French.
-7. **Final Assembly & Review**: The `report_finalizer_and_reviewer` uses the classified report type for a dynamic title and assembles the validated French sections into the complete report, handling empty sections with "Néant".
+8. **Final Assembly & Review**: The `report_finalizer_and_reviewer` uses the classified report type for a dynamic title and assembles the validated French sections into the complete report, ensuring sections with no information are left blank.
-8. **Document Creation**: The system generates a formatted Word document (`.docx`) of the French report.
+9. **Document Creation**: The system generates a formatted Word document (`.docx`) of the French report.

 ## Troubleshooting